7 Million People Across East Africa in Dire SituationLast Update：2021/06/29

 - Distribute hygiene items to communities in need

-- Introduce protection projects and supply relief items, in order to prevent children and women from exploitation and harm due to hunger
+- Conduct protection projects and supply relief items, in order to prevent children and women from exploitation and harm due to hunger

 - Provide livelihood assistance to help families recover